 Types of Ostomies

 When many people hear “ostomy,” they immediately think of colostomy.
 However, a colostomy is not the only type of “ostomy” that a caregiver might encounter.
-An ostomy is any surgical opening created to connect an internal organ to the outside of the body.
+An ostomy is any surgical opening created to connect an Existing or situated within the limits or surface of something, such as situated near the inside of the body or situated on the side toward the median plane of the body. organ to the outside of the body.
 Most function to eliminate bodily waste, but a few serve to take in nutrition.

 The most common ostomies include: